Key takeaways

 Although famotidine is safe for a pregnant or nursing dog, tell the veterinarian if the dog is pregnant or nursing.

-Even though famotidine is easy to purchase at any grocery store, it is never safe to give your dog famotidine except under the direction of a veterinarian.
+Even though famotidine is easy to purchase at most retail stores and pharmacies, it is never safe to give your dog famotidine except under the direction of a veterinarian.

 Side effects of famotidine in dogs